 Whether it’s a COVID-19 chatbot in Nigeria, translator training in Kenya or linguistic research in Rohingya refugee camps, our work helps organizations communicate more effectively, so they can reach more people, listen harder and accelerate impact.

-the percentage of Rohingya refugees surveyed in 2018 who said they do not have enough information to make informed decisions.
+28% of Rohingya refugees surveyed in 2018 who said they do not have enough information to make informed decisions.

 New ways to empower people through language and tech

 The power of over 60,000 volunteer linguists dedicated to bridging the world’s language gaps and responding more sensitively to need.